This page explains how you can contribute to the development of statsmodels by submitting patches, statistical tests, new models, or examples.

 Check that the build output does not have any warnings due to your changes.

 Follow PEP8 style guidelines wherever possible.
-Compare your code to what’s in master by running
+Compare your code to what’s in main by running

 Finally, please add your changes to the release notes.
 Open the

 docs/source/release/versionX.X.rstfile that has the version number of the next release and add your changes to the appropriate section.